TheArchitectDev/Architect.DomainModeling/README.md

 ## Identity

 Identity types are a special case of value objects.
-Unlike other value objects, they are perfectly suitable to be implemented as structs, for the following reasons:
+Unlike other value objects, they are perfectly suitable to be implemented as structs:

-- The enforced default constructor is unproblematic, because there is hardly such a thing as an invalid ID value: although ID 0 or -1 might not _exist_, the same might be true for ID 999999, which would still be valid as a value.
+- The enforced default constructor is unproblematic, because there is hardly such a thing as an invalid ID value.
+Although ID 0 or -1 might not _exist_, the same might be true for ID 999999, which would still be valid as a value.
 - The possibility of an ID variable containing `null` is often undesirable.
 Structs avoid this complication.
-(Where we _want_ nullability, a nullable struct (e.g. `PaymentId?`) can be used.)
+(Where we _want_ nullability, a nullable struct can be used, e.g. `PaymentId?`.
-- If the underlying type is `string`, the generator ensures that its `Value` property returns the empty string instead of null.
-This way, even `string`-wrapping identities know only one "empty" value and avoid representing null.
+- If the underlying type is `string`, the generator ensures that its `Value` property returns the empty string instead of `null`.
+This way, even `string`-wrapping identities know only one "empty" value and avoid representing `null`.

 Since an application is expected to work with many ID instances, using structs for them is a nice optimization that reduces heap allocations.